 - Equipment or services required for special needs students

 Parents can make annual 529 plan withdrawals up to the amount required to cover any of these associated costs tax-free.
-Withdrawals for any other purpose other than qualified education expenses are subject to a 10 percent tax penalty and parents are also required to pay ordinary income tax on earnings.
+Withdrawals for any other purpose other than qualified education expenses are subject to a 10% tax penalty and parents are also required to pay ordinary income tax on earnings.

 Using 529 Plan Withdrawals for Private Education